-Great Exhibition of the North: Watch the dramatic drone display
+Great Exhibition of the North: Watch the dramatic drone display - CBBC Newsround

 Thousands of people took to the banks of the River Tyne last night to mark the beginning of the Great Exhibition of The North.

-An aerial display of drones, fireworks and live music lit up the sky to kick off an 80 day festival celebrating the North of England's scientific and artistic achievements.
+An aerial display of drones, fireworks and live music lit up the sky to kick off an 80-day festival celebrating the North of England's scientific and artistic achievements.

-Organisers think up to 3 million people are expected to visit the event around Newcastle and Gateshead.
+Organisers think up to three million people are expected to visit the event around Newcastle and Gateshead.

 Take a look.